JackHeeley/App3Dev/ExtendedUniversalCppSupport/ReadMe.txt

     These files wrap the windows memory mapping functions with enough functionality to supply a shared memory buffer backed by a file system (eg disk) file.

-MyAlloc.hpp
-    Templates for a custom allocator, designed for type alias "mmf_vector" (a byte vector backed by the memory mapped file).